AstraLab26/AdvancedGridTrading/README.md

 - **Magic Number** – AA = this; BB = Magic + 1; CC = Magic + 2.
 - **Order comment** – Same comment for all orders (e.g. "EA Grid").
-- **Cancel same-side when no opposite** – When price is at least N levels from base and there are **no positions on the opposite side**, delete all **same-side** pending orders and do not place new same-side pendings.
-- **Cancel same-side min levels from base** – Minimum grid levels (price distance from base) to apply the above (e.g. 5 = only when price ≥ 5 levels from base).

 ### 2.2 AA (settings)